jkunimune/Djastiz/word_guide.md

 ### is
 _verb_
-	*lessness*; the subject does not exceed or match the indirect object in the direct object
+	*less*; the subject is less than the indirect object

 ### ish
 _verb_